 Came the day I set off up the A44 and… for the 10-minutes of bodging the ride comfort was a slight improvement, but not night-and-day.
 I did the 3-hour run non-stop and didn’t feel crippled on arrival which must say something but I was too cold to feel anything much.
 Any height gain felt negligible but the step did feel a little reduced so I can move back a bit from time to time.

-The cheapo foam is way too soft, but now the idea’s proven, I’ll find a firmer slab of 25-mm foam, round it off to profile the seat, then fix the Aeropad down more securely with zip ties.
+The cheapo foam I fitted was way too soft, but now the idea’s proven, I’ll find a firmer slab of foam, round it off to profile the seat, then fix the Aeropad down more securely with zip ties.
 The woollen pad looks nice but is of course prone to getting- and staying wet.
 I may replace it with the semi-fitted Cool Cover when it turns up.